intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 (Section 3.3 of {{RFC8729}}), policy oversight (Section 3.4 of
-{{RFC8729}}), the editing, processing, and publication of documents (Section 4.2 of {{RFC8729}}), and development and maintenance of series-wide guidelines and rules (Section 4.4 of
+{{RFC8729}}), the editing, processing, and publication of documents (Section 4.2 of {{RFC8729}}), and development and maintenance of Series-wide guidelines and rules (Section 4.4 of
 {{RFC8729}}).
 In addition, various details regarding these responsibilities have been modified to accord with the new framework defined in this document.